Database and Library:

 The American Wing

-About one thousand textiles—samplers and other needlework; quilts and coverlets; nineteenth- and early twentieth-century printed textiles; handmade rugs; and fabric commemoratives printed or woven in honor of historic occasions—are housed within the collection of The American Wing.
+About 1,000 textiles—samplers and other needlework; quilts and coverlets; 19th- and early 20th-century printed textiles; handmade rugs; and fabric commemoratives printed or woven in honor of historic occasions—are housed within the collection of The American Wing.
 The department also has a significant collection of work by Candace Wheeler (1827–1923), America's first important female textile designer.
 The Wheeler collection encompasses printed, woven, and embroidered pieces.

 Ancient Near Eastern Art